peterfarrar/principles-of-management-notes/notes_ch_07.md

 Venture capital comes from investment firms (VC firms).
 They receive an ownership interset and a say in management.
 They tend to invest later than an angel investor.

 ### Buying a Small Business
-Less ridk.
-Still requires careful, thorough analysis.
+Although less risky, buying a small business still requires careful, thorough analysis.
 Know why the owner is selling (problems with business, or personal reasons?).
 Can the owner provide assistance initially?
 Are customers loyal to the business, or the previous owner?
 Consider a non-compete so that clientel doesn't follow the seller to a new, similar busines.
 Prepare a business plan.

 ### Risky Business